imranDev20/ecommerce-client/README.md

 - **Axios**: Used for making HTTP requests.
 - **Node.js Server**: The project includes a Node.js server, providing a runtime environment for server-side logic.

-Feel free to copy and paste this updated "Libraries and Tools Used" section into your `README.md` file.

 ## Project Structure